create3000/x_ite/docs/_posts/components/NURBS/NurbsSurfaceInterpolator.md

 - It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

-## Description
+## Information

 ### Hint

-- The SFNode controlPoints field can contain a single Coordinate or CoordinateDouble node.
+- The SFNode controlPoint field can contain a single Coordinate or CoordinateDouble node.

 ## External Links